HripsimeManukyan/playwright-pom-tasks/README.md

 * TypeScript **5+**

 ---

-License
+## 📜 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software, provided proper attribution to the original author is included.
+This project is licensed under the **MIT License** – you are free to use, modify, and distribute it with proper attribution.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.

+---